You’ve been to a healthcare provider and you’ve had all of the tests. The diagnosis you’ve been given is irritable bowel syndrome or IBS… now what?

-Your doctor or other health care provider may have suggested that your IBS is “stress-related.”
+Your health care provider may have suggested that your IBS is “stress-related.”
 In no way does this mean that your symptoms are “all in your head.”
-Rather, your doctor is referring to the ways in which the brain and digestive system communicate and interact with each other, commonly referred to as the “brain-gut connection.”
+Rather, your healthcare provider is referring to the ways in which the brain and digestive system communicate and interact with each other, commonly referred to as the “brain-gut connection.”
 In response to either a significant physical (e.g., bowel infection) or a psychological stressor (e.g., change of job, change in role in life), a disturbance in these complex interactions often can lead to the first onset of symptoms or aggravate symptoms you are already having.

 Given that IBS is a disorder of brain-gut and mind-body interactions, many individuals find symptom relief and an improved sense of well-being when they incorporate simple relaxation techniques into their daily lives.
 Although stress is inevitable, if not managed well, it can become detrimental to one’s physical and emotional health.
 Thus, a regular practice of deep relaxation is associated with several health benefits including: